 Most of the participants were genuinely excited about the data, datathon and the presentations.
 We are planning on follow up events, perhaps more focussed on each data type at a time.
 We're hoping to create a community of experts in these particular data and applications of innovative data science methods for Alzheimer's research. - Dr Andrey Kormilitzin, University of Oxford

 Working with the Alan Turing Institute helped to emphasise one of DPUK's core areas of focus: dementia is not just a challenge that psychiatrists or cognitive neuroscientists can solve alone.
-Data scientists have a hugely important role to play now that we the data and the DPUK technology available.
+Data scientists have a hugely important role to play now that we have the data and the DPUK technology available.

 It's a fantastic result for our first datathon.
 The data scientists were working with raw, highly complex data from the Deep and Frequent Phenotyping study pilot.
 I'm in awe.
 Datathons provide exciting potential for engaging multidisciplinary research.
 I think the enthusiasm, technology and data resources we have now show great promise for the future in dementia research.